Mimiview/MimiDiscordBot/README.md

 After you get into your discord [application](https://discord.com/developers/applications), go on the OAuth2 section, scrool down and tick the bot *scope*, add the permission of voice texting and whatever you want, paste the link shown and get your bot into your server.

-When you'll run the bot you can type all the command which the bot has:
+When you'll run the bot you can use all the commands down below:
 * `-play [url] : You must give a Youtube *url* to that`
 * `-queue : It shows you the song queue`
 * `-skip : Skip the song`